 The best scenario is to find a community created by a local developer with a track record of selling quality real estate to expats.
 If problems arise with the government, the developer is in a much better position to deal with them than you would be.

-To illustrate, my experiences working with this well-established developer have been a walk in the park compared to what I dealt with in Ecuador.
-They offer turnkey apartments where you can enjoy, typically, 25% rental returns and capital appreciation without fighting over building permits.
+To illustrate, my experiences working with a well-established developer have been a walk in the park compared to what I dealt with in Ecuador.
+They offer turn-key apartments where you can typically enjoy 25% rental returns and capital appreciation without fighting over building permits.

 Just as important as finding the right property is finding the right people to assist you.
-This can mean lawyers, accountants, real estate agents, and knowledgeable expats.
+This can mean lawyers, accountants, real estate agents, property managers, and knowledgeable expats.

 A great way to get started is to attend a conference.
 Before I made my first overseas investment, I attended the Live and Invest Overseas Global Property Summit in Panama.
 It was the perfect way to start, as I was able to meet other investors, discuss investment opportunities with vendors, and hear about the experiences of expert panelists.